 You can’t go wrong with medium length hair with added texture.
-American model Hailey Bieber styles her no-frills haircut with long layers that add movement and shape.
-It’s also a good way to volumize fine hair, as well as soften strong facial features, such as a pronounced, square jaw-line like Hailey’s.
+American model Hailey Bieber styles her no-frills with long layers that add movement and shape.
+It’s also a good way to volumize fine hair, as well as soften strong facial features, such as a pronounced, square like Hailey’s.

 To boost dry, flat hair, use Dove Oxygen and Nourishment Conditioner, which adds up to 95% more volume while nourishing and detangling.

 From Classic to Cool: Turn Heads with a Choppy, Short Style

 American actress Kate Mara gives her classic style a head-turning update by chopping it all off and getting a ‘90s-inspired .
 The may look one-length, but choppy layers create the illusion of more volume.
 The shorter cut balances her smaller, heart-shaped face, with .

 For some light conditioning, use Dove Weightless Repair 1 Minute Foam Conditioner.
 It smoothens and detangles hair without weighing it down — perfect for short styles that need lots of movement.

 From Straight to Straight-up Fire: Add Front Layers to Zhuzh Up a Long Bob